gspindles/mj-score-eval/README.md

 #### 10.3 All Blue (藍一色) : 400
 The hand consists of tiles from the set 8 coin, the 4 winds, and the white dragon tile.
+This hand is not recommended because for some sets, the 2 and 4 coins are also colored blue rather than blue green; or the winds are colored black; or white dragon is blank or colorful.